-Of course, most owners want residents to live in the homes and care for it as if it were their own.
+Of course, most owners want residents to live in their homes and care for them as if they were their own.
 Maintaining plants and flowers, taking care of the lawns, keeping the inside and outside of the home looking nice, minimal maintenance/repair requests, etc.

 Ultimately, the goal of the owner is to have a happy resident who wants to continue living in the home for years to come.